 SHAREHOLDER ALERT - Metro Bank PLC (MBNKF) Bronstein, Gewirtz & Grossman, LLC Announces Class Action and Lead Plaintiff Deadline: July 29, 2019

-/EIN News/ -- NEW YORK, June 21, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Metro Bank PLC (“Metro Bank” or the “Company”) (OTCMKTS: MBNKF) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Metro Bank securities between March 6, 2018 and May 1, 2019, both dates inclusive.
+NEW YORK, June 27, 2019 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Metro Bank PLC (“Metro Bank” or the “Company”) (OTCMKTS: MBNKF) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Metro Bank securities between March 6, 2018 and May 1, 2019, both dates inclusive.
 Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/mbnkf.

 On May 1, 2019, Metro Bank disclosed that in January 2019, it uncovered an accounting error that resulted in “adverse sentiment” towards the Company amongst its customers.
 This error led to the loss of a “small number of large commercial and partnership customers.”
 The loss of these customers resulted in a drop in profits for the first quarter of 2019.
 On this news, Metro Bank shares fell over 16% on May 2, 2019.